open-way-learning/owl-handbook/Development-Research/OWL Contractor Manual.md

 * All planning and communication will occur through designated OWL staff via email or shared documents connected to an approved Scope of Work.
 * Fellows are expected to use their own tools for scheduling, billing, and documentation unless otherwise agreed upon.

+**Role limits and staffing decisions**
+Contractors cannot serve in ongoing employee-like roles (for example, internal project management with day-to-day supervision, fixed schedules, or core operational responsibilities that extend over multiple months).
+Such ongoing work must be assigned to OWL employees (hourly, part-time, or full-time).
+Contractor engagements are deliverable-based and governed by a signed Scope of Work (SOW).
+For guidance on when to staff work with an OWL employee versus a contractor or OWL Fellow, see Appendix D: OWL Contractor Staffing Decision Tree.

 These boundaries protect both the legal standing of the contractor relationship and the operational integrity of OWL’s nonprofit structure.

 ### **1.2 Professional Expectations**